 Trumpet Behavioral Health offers help with planning skills activities for use by parents, caregivers, grandparents, teachers and paraprofessionals.
 Trumpet Behavioral Health is the creator of Insights to Behavior, a web-based solution created for schools to help train educators work with children with autism or other disorders that cause challenging behaviors.

-Developmental Area: Communication
+Developmental Area: Social

 Curriculum Level: Advanced

 Setting: Group setting